 According to the Board Rules, the Board may appoint standing and/or ad hoc committees from among its members, which are charged with tasks specified by the Board.
 The Board remains collectively responsible for decisions prepared by its committees and accountable for the performance and affairs of the Company.
-As at the date of this Base Prospectus, the Board has constituted two committees from among the non-executive Directors to assist it to discharge its duties: an Audit Committee (the "Audit Committee") and a Remuneration, Selection and Appointment Committee (the "Remuneration, Selection and Appointment Committee (the "Remuneration, Mondelez Coffee HoldCo and the Company, each Board committee shall comprise at least three members and, to the extent allowed under applicable laws and regulations, Mondelez Coffee HoldCo shall be represented by one of its designees in all Board committees.
+As at the date of this Base Prospectus, the Board has constituted two committees from among the non-executive Directors to assist it to discharge its duties: an Audit Committee (the "Audit Committee") and a Remuneration, Selection and Appointment Committee (the "Remuneration, Selection and Appointment Committee").
+Pursuant to the investor rights agreement in place between Acorn, Mondelez Coffee HoldCo and the Company, each Board committee shall comprise at least three members and, to the extent allowed under applicable laws and regulations, Mondelez Coffee HoldCo shall be represented by one of its designees in all Board committees.